nospam2000/broadlink-remotemaster/README.md

 ## Usage

-There are two Python conversion functions which convert from the ASCII based .girr format to the binary Broadlink format:
+There are two Python conversion functions which convert from the ASCII based .girr format to the binary Broadlink format and vice versa:
 1. girr_raw_to_broadlink(modulation_freq_khz, girr_raw)
 2. broadlink_to_girr_raw(broadlink_packet)